KKYano/visual_media/README.md

 # visual_media
-this repository is for report submission of visual media
+this repository is for report submission of visual media.